The Internet is supposed to make things easier. It makes communication instant, sharing documents a breeze and collaboration effortless.

 Calliflower is a versatile virtual conference room.
 If you can’t get everyone on board to use just one service like Hall, Calliflower might be your answer.
 It allows people to call in with a phone, their browser or via Skype and connects them all in one place.
 Like any conference call of this kind, it could either turn into a cacophonous mess or do that annoying thing where everyone is overly polite and cuts themselves off when another person starts talking.

-Luckily, Calliflower has a few features to make the calls go smoothly.
+Luckily, Calliflower has a few features to make calls more productive.
 It has an easy to understand “who’s talking” visual indicator to help keep the conversation straight.
 If you finish a meeting and aren’t exactly sure what just happened, Calliflower has you covered, because it saves an MP3 recording of each call.

 The good news is the service is free for a month, but the bad news is that it will cost $14 for every month after that.
 The increase in your team’s productivity after that trial period just may make it worth paying for, though.